 Cloud license server

-If you run your own license server on GCP, we recommend running it on a separate network to allow for additional control and monitoring.
+If you run your own license server on Google Cloud, we recommend running it on a separate network to allow for additional control and monitoring.